 The 1950s were the heyday of the cocktail dress.
 Women were hosting cocktail parties in their homes, attending their husband’s office parties, and in general were dressing nicer than the past few decades.
 Every woman owned a little black dress in her collection and wore it frequently.

 A 1950 inspired cocktail look is very easy to do this year.
 It seems like most party dresses fall either into the 1920s beaded slip dress or 1950s fit and flare dress styles.
 Without all the extra accessories worn in the 1950s, a ’50s style cocktail dress looks simple and modern enough for any cocktail party.
 If you want to take it to a more vintage ’50s level, add matching gloves, tall or short kitten heel pumps, and rhinestone or crystal earrings and necklaces.
 Shop 1950s cocktail dresses here (with more vintage pictures too).

 Here is another option I put together with a red and black theme.

 Both ’50s silhouettes continued in the early 1960s.
 The full skirts became shorter to knee length and with less volume while the fitted dresses also shortened up and became a little less fitted and a bit more boxy.
 Matching half jackets became a big deal in the 1960s, partially because most dresses were sleeveless.

-While flats dominated the day look kitten heels or stiletto heels in matching colors were required for evenings.
+While flats dominated the day look, kitten heels or stiletto heels in matching colors were required for evenings.
 Other accessories didn’t need to match and were often avoided.
-Less was wore in the 1960s except for a ’20s does 60’s revival where beaded and sequined slip dresses came back in fashion.
+Less was more in the 1960s, except for the ’20s does ’60s revival where beaded and sequined slip dresses came back in fashion.
 Now you know why so many ’20s inspired dresses have a shorter ’60s silhouette.

 What cocktail decade is your favorite?
 Can’t decide?
 Then browse all vintage style cocktail dresses online.